Sausage and Cabbage Soup

 - 1 cup finely diced celery

-- 2 T balsamic vinegar or white balsamic vinegar to add at the end (optional but recommended)
+- 2 T balsamic vinegar to add at the end (optional but recommended)

 - freshly-grated Parmesan cheese to add at the table (optional)

-- Put water, homemade chicken stock, bay leaves, garlic, thyme, oregano, Spike Seasoning, tomato paste, and lentils in large soup pot and start to simmer.
+- Put water, homemade chicken stock or chicken broth, bay leaves, minced garlic, thyme, oregano, Spike Seasoning (affiliate link), tomato paste, and sausage in large soup pot and start to simmer.